-When to go to the Doctor After an Auto Accident
+When to See a Doctor After a Car Accident

 Because of the sudden shock of an auto accident, the adrenaline caused by trauma may have numbed you to any initial pain.
 Don’t wait for symptoms before seeking medical evaluation.